TGH - Thoracic Anesthesia

 Research

 Participation in research and education is encouraged.
-Research opportunities can be integrated into the fellowship, with academic time provided to those involved in projects, with a goal of one non-clinical day per week up to a maximum of 40 days over a 12-month fellowship period.
-Frequently, there are ongoing trials in which fellows may participate, or they may embark on their own individual research projects.
-Recent study opportunities include transfusion management during ECMO-supported lung transplantation and coagulation profiles in pulmonary endarterectomy patients.
+Research opportunities can be integrated into the fellowship with academic time provided to those involved in projects, with a goal of one non-clinical day per week up to a maximum of 40 days over a 12-month fellowship period.
+Frequently there are ongoing trials in which fellows may participate or they may embark on their own individual research projects.
+Recent study opportunities include transfusion management during ECMO supported lung transplantation, and coagulation profiles in pulmonary endarterectomy patients.
 Quality improvement and assurance projects are also an area of interest.

-Participation and presentation at academic conferences are encouraged.
+Participation and presentation in academic conferences is encouraged.
 Travel grants are available for research presentations at eligible North American meetings.

-Applications and Inquiries
+Applications Requirements and Process

 Experience as a staff anesthesiologist based in the operating room in an academic setting for 1-2 years is strongly advised.
-Your clinical anesthesia practice should be current, and exposure during the preceding three years of a fellowship should have a strong operating room component.
+Your clinical anesthesia practice should be current and exposure during the preceding three years of a fellowship should have a strong operating room component.

 A current and valid ACLS certification is a requirement.

-Shortlisted candidates will be contacted 12–18 months before the tentative start date for reference letters and to further the application.
-Please do not send any reference letters until requested to do so.
+Shortlisted candidates will be contacted 10-16 months before the tentative start date for reference letters and to further the application.
+An interview will be required.
+Please do not send any reference letters, until requested to do so.

-Successful candidates will be notified about 9–15 months ahead of a potential start date.
-An interview may be required.
+Successful candidates will be notified about 8-14 months ahead of a potential start date.

 Begin Your Application